alexq1an/Shamrock-Scheduler4Dementia/ReadMe.md

 <br>
 The [Edit Patient] button allows to edit patient information, it will lead to the same page as ‘Creating Patient’<br>
 <br>
-The [New Task] button allows to create new task for patient like alarm<br>
+The [New Task] button allows to create new pTask for patient like alarm<br>
 <br>
 <br>
 <br>